cstamford/enkiTS/README.md

 # enkiTS
 [![Build Status for branch: C++11](https://travis-ci.org/dougbinks/enkiTS.svg?branch=C++11)](https://travis-ci.org/dougbinks/enkiTS)

+**This branch is DEPRECATED and will soon be removed - please switch to identical master branch for future updates**

 ## enki Task Scheduler

 A permissively licensed C and C++ Task Scheduler for creating parallel programs.
 Requires C++11 support.